 This annual gathering of Jug Bands began in 2002 when Andy Fahrenwald and Wayne Hagen brought a variety of Jug Bands from Northern and Southern California together in Minnie Provis Park, in Sutter Creek.
 It was the first time jug bands in California were able to gather, hear, and meet other jug bands.
 Over the years the Festival grew and the California Jug Band Association (CJBA) was born.

 From this humble beginning, sprang a new revolution.
-Now Jug Band Festivals now happen in San Francisco, Santa Cruz, and a network of jug band musicians grew.
+Now Jug Band Festivals happen in San Francisco, Santa Cruz, and a network of jug band musicians grew.
 CJBA depends on Contributions to The International Jug Band Festival in Sutter Creek to keep this a free event.

 CJBA would like to thank the people of Sutter Creek for their support over the years.
 Andy passed away, but his dream of a free festival celebrating and spreading the joy of jug band music lives on and Wayne still pours his heart into bringing this event to life.

 Don’t miss this amazing opportunity to enjoy a day of unusual and fun music!